 Consider making your gifts strategic

-If you are helping your children financially, consider making gifts to a Roth IRA, an investment account, or their children’s 529 plans.
+If you are helping your children financially, you may want to consider making gifts to a Roth IRA, an investment account, or their children’s 529 plans.
 You can teach them the value of matching by requiring them to make a contribution in order to receive the gift.
-You can gift up to $14,000 per parent to each child and grandchild in 2016.
+You can gift up to $14,000 per parent to each child and grandchild in 2020.
 Have your children review their new accounts annually.

 Millennials are more community-minded than previous generations.
 Some families gift each of their children a set amount each year, and have them decide where to make that donation.
 This helps inspire giving, passes along family values, allows them to have a direct impact, and encourages gratitude.